ntruc710i/ntruc710i/README.md

 <!-- Introduction -->
 # Hello there! 👋

-I'm John Doe, a passionate programmer with a knack for creativity and problem-solving.
+I'm Truc, a passionate programmer with a knack for creativity and problem-solving.
 I am particularly interested in mobile app development and artificial intelligence.

 <!-- Skills -->
 ## Skills